TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 2018 Round Tables – High Level Agenda

-Graphic recordings by Textile Exchange Ambassador Carlotta Cataldi
+Graphic recordings by Textile Exchange Ambassador, Carlotta Cataldi.
+Click to expand.

 The day kicked off with a warm regional welcome from Jimmy Wedel of TOCMC, followed by a heartwarming story told by Textile Exchange’s Managing Director La Rhea Pepper of the letters she and her late husband wrote to each other with their vision for the organic cotton sector.
-Cara Chacon of Patagonia followed with a heartstopping reminder of the issues facing our planet and the urgency with which we must act as a result.
+Cara Chacon of Patagonia followed with a heartstopping reminder of the issues facing our planet and the urgency with which we must act.

 “Keep the vision, build the bridges, and be willing to take the journey.”